 The Board of Management in each school is obliged to prepare a school attendance strategy and submit it to the Agency.

 This strategy will encourage, in a positive way, regular school attendance and an appreciation of learning within the school and will provide for:

 Parents and guardians have a legal obligation to ensure that their child attends a school or otherwise receives an education.
-If the NEWB considers that a parent is failing in his or her obligation, it must send the parent a School Attendance Notice warning that legal action would follow if the child did not attend school regularly.
+If the Agency considers that a parent is failing in his or her obligation, it must send the parent a School Attendance Notice warning that legal action would follow if the child did not attend school regularly.
 Before doing this, it must make reasonable efforts to consult with the parents and the child.
 If the parent fails to comply, he or she may be prosecuted.
 If convicted, the parent may be fined €634.87 and/or imprisoned for a month and fined €253.95 for each subsequent day that he or she fails to send the child to school.
 If the parent claims that suitable alternative education is being provided, he or she must prove this.
-It will be a defence for the parents to show that they have made all reasonable efforts to send the child to school - in such cases, the Health Service Executive (HSE) must be informed.
+It will be a defence for the parents to show that they have made all reasonable efforts to send the child to school - in such cases, the Child and Family Agency must be informed.

 The Minister may prescribe minimum standards of education for those educated outside the recognised school system.

 The Child and Family Agency is obliged to maintain a register of children who are receiving education but not attending a recognised school.
 In effect, this register will show the names of children who are being educated at home or in a non-recognised school - it is not a register of school dropouts.

 Parents whose children are not attending a recognised school must register their child with the Agency.
 If the parent agrees, the Agency will then investigate the educational arrangements that have been made for the child and judge whether or not the child is receiving the prescribed minimum education.
 If the Agency is satisfied, it may enter the child's name on the register.

 If the Child and Family Agency is not satisfied, it may either: